sara-nl/clouddocs/UvA-20190130/PCA.markdown

 ### Bonus food for brain: Scaling up or scaling out?

 So far you worked on a single dataset on a single core VM with 1 GB memory.
-There are several datasets provided to you in the airplane-delay.tar file where data for a few months is available.
-How would you run the analysis for the whole year?
+There are several datasets provided to you in the `airplane-delay.tar` file where data for a few months is available.
+How would you run the analysis for the whole year as a whole?

 * You can scale up your VM and run the analysis serially over multiple datasets and combine the results in the end.
-How big the VM should be to optimize the analysis?
+How big should the VM be to optimize the analysis?

-* You may choose to scale out and run separate VMs for each datasets and combine the results in the end.
-How would you go around doing this?
+* You may choose to scale out and run separate VMs for each dataset and combine the results in the end.
+How would you go about doing this?

 * The data was downloaded from [here](https://www.transtats.bts.gov/DL_SelectFields.asp?DB_Short_Name=On-Time&Table_ID=236) taking only a few columns into account.
 You can use one of the above methods/both to run the same analysis for several years.